Learn-Django-React/django-react-heroku-s3/README.md

 ### Django and React starter app

-Open-source Django and React starter app configured for Heroku and S3.
+This is a Django and React starter app configured for Heroku and S3.

 See tutorials and docs on [learndjangoreact.com](https://learndjangoreact.com).